Blow to unionists as NI Protocol critic Lord Frost quits the Cabinet

-Blow to unionists as Northern Ireland Protocol critic Lord Frost reportedly quits the Cabinet
+Blow to unionists as Northern Ireland Protocol critic Lord Frost quits the Cabinet

-Brexit minister Lord Frost has resigned from the Cabinet, the Mail on Sunday has reported.
+The Brexit minister Lord Frost, who has led the push to reform the Irish Sea border, has resigned from Boris Johnson’s cabinet.

-Lord Frost, who has led negotiations with the EU, is reported to have handed in his resignation letter to Boris Johnson last week.
+Lord Frost, who has been in charge of negotiations with the EU on overhauling the Northern Ireland Protocol, had been reported to have handed in his resignation letter to the prime minister last week with an agreement to leave in January.

-But the Mail on Sunday reported he had been convinced to stay on until January.
+But in a letter to Mr Johnson released on Saturday evening, he said that he was “disappointed that this plan has become public this evening and in the circumstances I think it is right for me to write to step down with immediate effect”.

-The newspaper reported it was the introduction of Plan B coronavirus measures that prompted Lord Frost’s decision.
+Lord Frost thanked Mr Johnson and said “Brexit is now secure”, but he said: “The challenge for the government now is to deliver on the opportunities it gives us.
+You know my concerns about the current direction of travel.”

-The development will be a blow to unionists in Northern Ireland because Lord Frost was scathing about the outworkings of the Northern Ireland Protocol, and has been leading the push to have it radically reformed.
+The development is a blow to unionists in Northern Ireland because Lord Frost was scathing about the outworkings of the NI Protocol, and has been leading the UK demands to have it radically reformed.

 The video clip attached to this story shows Lord Frost in October at the Conservative Party Conference vowing to trigger Article 16 to suspect the protocol if insufficient progress is made in talks with the EU.